NDHU School of Management: Research Centers

-Rank and reputation
+Ranking and reputation

 The NDHU School of Management strengths in both academics and research are reflected in its rankings and other accolades.

+In 2025, NDHU is ranked 9th in Taiwan and 147th in Asia for Social Sciences & Management program by QS World University Rankings by Subject.
 In 2021, ARWU Global Ranking of Academic Subjects ranked Hospitality & Tourism Management program in NDHU School of Management as Top 150 worldwide, holding the equal statue with Texas Tech University, Indiana University Bloomington, and University of Illinois at Urbana-Champaign.

+NDHU SOM was ranked 2nd in Taiwan and 384th in the world for Real Estate by EduRank.
+NDHU was selected as "Key Bilingual College" (雙語重點學院) in "Program of Bilingual Education for Students in College" (大學雙語學習計畫) by Ministry of Education (MOE) to facilitate international learning and teaching, which was among 13 business schools selected in this program and the only one from Eastern Taiwan.

 NDHU SOM is ranked Top 6 among schools in Humanities and Social Sciences, Law, and Business (文法商) by Global Views Monthly (遠見雜誌), which is placed No.4 among Taiwanese public schools.

-In 2010-2019, NDHU's Master of Science in Accounting program achieved 100% graduates received at least one offer from Big Four accounting firms for consecutive 9 years.
+In 2010–2019, NDHU's Master of Science in Accounting program achieved 100% graduates received at least one offer from Big Four accounting firms for consecutive 9 years.

-Partner Schools

-National Dong Hwa University School of Management has exchange partnerships with over 20 universities in different continents.
-In 2019, outbound & inbound exchange students have reached over 110.
-Partner schools include as follows: